yasirbhutta/yasirbhutta.github.io/it-323/docs/lesson-plans-it323.md

 #### **Learning Objectives:**

 By the end of this lecture, students will be able to:
-✅ Understand the syntax and working of the `while` loop in Python.
+✅ Understand the concept, syntax, and use of Python's anonymous (lambda) functions.
-✅ Implement `while` loops to perform repetitive tasks based on a condition.
-✅ Use `while` loops to solve real-world problems such as printing sequences, summing numbers, and generating multiplication tables.
-✅ Apply `while` loops with conditional statements to control program flow.
+✅ Learn how to create and apply lambda functions for simple operations through examples.
+✅ Practice using lambda functions to solve tasks like addition, multiplication, and averaging.

 #### **Topics Covered:**